hotosm/learnosm/_posts/en/coordination/0500-10-25-tasking-manager.md

 This is particularly useful when validating or adding on another's previous work - you can provide feedback, thanks or more.

+You may wish to provide a link to a site which may help the mapper, such as <http://learnosm.org/en/coordination/remote-tracing/#buildings-walls-compounds-barriers>

 Be aware that many people from around the world will be participating, so prefer simple, clear language.
 If you come across comments in other languages, tools such as google translate are reasonable effective.